juanzhangcs/juanzhangcs.github.io/_pages/teaching.md

   * University of Exeter, Department of Computer Science.
 Autumn, 2020

 * ECM3420, ECMM457 & ECMM445: Learning from Data
-  * 60hrs workshop for year 3 and master students.
+  * 60hrs workshop for year 3 undergraduates and master students.
   * Workshop, University of Exeter, Department of Computer Science.
 Autumn, 2020

-* ECM2423: Artificial Intelligence and Applications
-  * 60hrs workshop for undergraduate students (Year 2).
-  * University of Exeter, Department of Computer Science.
-Spring, 2019

 ### Autumn 2019
 * ECM2414: Software Development